The Gardens at Ballyvolane, 'The place of springing heifers'...

 The Cousin who couldn't leave

-The gardens were originally laid out when the house was built in the early 18th century by the Pyne Family.
+The gardens and parkland were originally laid out in the regency style when the house was built in the early 18th century by the Pyne Family.
 The planting of the trees on the Estate was undertaken by Thomas Pennefeather, a cousin of the Pynes, who came to stay for a fortnight and remained there for forty years in the position of agent.
 He planted most of the mature deciduous trees in the gardens and surrounding parkland, nurturing them in their formative years and ensuring their lasting presence for the centuries to come.

 Little People...
 Big Outdoors!

-Ballyvolane is ideal for little people with vast grounds to get lost in, a tree house to play in, woods to explore, hens to feed, eggs to collect, donkeys to pet and lots more entertainment nearby such as Fota Wildlife Park, Blarney Castle and Leahy's Open Farm.
-Farmer Justin (!) will take all the kids on a tractor and trailer ride around the estate after breakfast.
+Ballyvolane is ideal for little people with vast grounds to get lost in, woods to explore, hens to feed, eggs to collect, donkeys to pet and lots more entertainment nearby such as Fota Wildlife Park, Blarney Castle, Leahy’s Open Farm and lots of sandy beaches on the east Cork and west Waterford coastline.

 Visiting the Gardens at Ballyvolane